matiuszka/smort-query/README.md

 I realized that most of the time code looks almost the same, but what kind of interface will be easiest to use ?
 In that moment I figured out that [Django QuerySets](https://docs.djangoproject.com/en/3.0/ref/models/querysets/#queryset-api-reference) implementation is kinda handy and well known.

 So I decided to write small query engine that interface will be similar to Django one.
-But it will works for Python objects.
+But it will work for Python objects.
 Additional assumption was that it will be lazy evaluated to avoid memory consumption.

 ## Lookup format

 Whole idea relays on keywords arguments naming format.
-Let's consider following qualname `attr1.attr2` which can we used to get or set value for it.
+Let's consider following qualname `attr1.attr2` which can we used to get or set value for attribute.
 This engine do things similarly but instead of separating by dot(`.`) we are separating by `__` signs.
 So above example can be converted to keyword argument name like that `attr1__attr2`.
-Due to fact that we cant use `.` in argument names.
+Due to fact that we can't use `.` in argument names.

 For some methods like `filter` and `exclude`, we can also specify comparator.
 By default those methods are comparing against equality `==`.
-But we have easily change it.
+But we can easily change it.
 If we want to compare by using `<=` we can use `__le` or `__lte` postfix.
-So we wil end up with argument name like `attr1__attr2__lt`.
+So we will end up with argument name like `attr1__attr2__lt`.

-All supported comparators are described here [supported comparators](#supported-comparators).
+All supported comparators are described here in [supported comparators](#supported-comparators) section.

 ## Installation